Ernst Zundel, deported from Canada on Holocaust denial charges, dies at 78

-German authorities have confirmed that far-right activist Ernst Zundel, who was deported from Canada and served jail time in Germany for denying the Holocaust ever happened, has died.
+Ernst Zundel, a “patriarch” of the white supremacist movement who served jail time in Germany for Holocaust denial after being deported from Canada, has died.

-Zundel’s wife, Ingrid Zundel, had earlier reported her husband’s death on Saturday in an email to The Canadian Press.

-She wrote that Zundel died at the home in the Black Forest in Germany where he was born.
+Zundel’s wife, Ingrid Zundel, said her husband died Saturday at his home in Black Forest Germany, where he was born.

 Zundel, who was 78, was extradited in Canada in 2005 after earlier being deported from the United States for alleged immigration violations.